-AG-45 Principles of Animal Science 3.0 units
+AG-45 Principles of Animal Science 3.0 units Transferable to CSU/UC-Unit limit

 An overview of the principles of animal science and the interrelationships of domestic animals and humankind.
 This course will investigate animal anatomy, physiology, reproduction, nutrition, health, products and by-products, as well as behavior and genetics from a scientific prospective.
 Current topics on influences of humans on genetic potential and productivity will be addressed.
 Experimental design and reporting, animal dissections, basic animal handling and husbandry practices, recognition of animal health, and use of biotechnology in animal science.
 Not open for credit to students with credit in AG 45L.
 (L)